vrawat79/code-highlighter/README.md

 # \<code-highlighter\>

 Performs code highlighting on the body of the element.
+Useful when Source Code (e.g. Java Code) needs to be rendered as part of View.

 Demo of how this works is available [here](https://www.webcomponents.org/element/polymer-code-highlighter/demo/demo/index.html)